Null hypersurfaces and trapping horizons: Marginally (Outer) Trapped Submanifolds

 for all $X,Y,Z,T\in\Gamma(S(TM))$.
 From equations (\ref{geqs13}) and (\ref{geqs14}) above, the following result is straightforward.

-\begin{proposition} Let $x:(M,g,N)\to(\Bm,\bg)$ be a SIC-rigged null hypersurface of a locally flat spacetime (thus $c=0$).
+\begin{proposition} Let $x:(M,g,N)\to(\Bm,\bg)$ be a SIC-rigged null hypersurface of a locally flat Lorentzian manifold (thus $c=0$).
 Then, $(M,\nabla)$ is locally flat if and only if $(S, \snab)$ is locally flat, for any leaf $S$ of the screen distribution. \end{proposition}

 \begin{theorem} Let $x:(M,g,N)\to(\Bm(c),\bg)$ be a UCC-rigged null hypersurface, and $S$ a generic leaf of the screen distribution.
 Then, \begin{dingautolist}{192} \item $S$ is parallel if and only if $B$ is parallel; \item $S$ has parallel mean curvature if and only if the two expansions $\theta_N$ and $\theta_\xi$ are closed; \item if $M$ is totally umbilical with $B=\rho g$, then $\rho$ is constant on each (connected) leaf of the screen distribution.
 In addition if $\tau(\xi)=\rho$ then $\rho$ is constant on $M$. \end{dingautolist} \end{theorem}